agopalareddy/agopalareddy.github.io/docs/tasks.md

 42. [x] Create a backup/export plan for assets and content (at minimum document how to restore site from repo on a new machine).
 43. [ ] Add a LICENSE and NOTICE section in README summarizing theme attribution (already present) and any additional assets’ licenses.
 44. [x] Add pre-commit guidance (optional): run npm run build:js and jekyll build locally before pushing; consider Husky pre-commit hooks for linting.
-45. [ ] Remove unused configuration stubs (e.g., staticman settings) if the associated service will not be used.
+45. [x] Remove unused configuration stubs (staticman) and explicitly disable comments provider by default in _config.yml.
 46. [ ] If using Disqus, set shortname per environment and enable via _config.yml; otherwise ensure comments: true defaults are turned off to avoid broken embeds.
 47. [ ] Verify talkmap tooling (talkmap.py, talkmap.ipynb) is documented; include instructions and outputs under talkmap/.
 48. [x] Add a simple release checklist in docs (build JS, run Jekyll, verify _site, push) prior to merging to main.